Copyright at Auburn University

 When making copyright decisions, many times you will not be able to come to a clear black-and-white answer.
 In these instances you should try to understand the copyright policy and make a good-faith effort to apply it appropriately.

 If you are unsure of a situation and need assistance or advice, there are resources on campus that are willing to assist you with your copyright questions.
-The reference desk at Ralph Brown Draughon Library is happy to assist you with your questions about copyright.
+The RBD Help Desk is happy to assist you with your questions about copyright.
 You can email them or go to their website for additional contact information.